-This paper provides a short outline of a talk prepared for the Theme-based Special Session on the 'Management of single and mixed stock fisheries, with particular focus on fisheries on stocks below their conservation limit' and presented at the NASCO Annual Meeting in St. Malo, France in June 2014.
+Below is provided a short outline of a talk prepared for the theme-base special session CNL(14)13 on the 'Management of single and mixed stock fisheries, with particular focus on fisheries on stocks below their conservation limit' and presented at the NASCO Annual General Meeting in St. Malo, France in June 2014.
 The aim of the paper is to provide some examples of the application of genetic methods for managers and is not meant to be a comprehensive review of the subject.
 Most of the examples presented in the paper pertain to work (much as yet unpublished) undertaken under the auspices of the Beaufort Marine Research Award in Fish Population Genetics Group held jointly by University College Cork and Queens University Belfast, the Marine Institute (Ireland) and Agri-Food and Biosciences Institute (Northern Ireland) and funded by the Irish Government under the Sea Change programme.
 Many of the projects were supported by and carried out in collaboration with Inland Fisheries Ireland.
 Studies at an early stage include a collaboration led by Dr Martin Llewellyn, University of Bangor, Wales and Université de Laval, Quebec, Canada, on Atlantic salmon micro-biomes.
 Other examples of the application of genetic methods presented are referenced from reports based on the work of a variety of International research groups.